Ishaan1810/ENPM-661-PROJECT-2/README.md

-cv2:- writing and saving the video numpy timit:- to show the time taken to perform the search Priorityqueue :- to access the required nodes matplotlip to show the plot of the map
+cv2:- writing and saving the video numpy timit:- to show the time taken to perform the search Priorityqueue :- to access the specifically  required nodes matplotlip to show the plot of the map

+the video file that has been uploaded has the following start and goal coordinates Enter the X coordinate of the start node:
+10
+Enter the Y coordinate of the start node:
+10
+Enter the X coordinate of the Goal node:
+200
+Enter the Y coordinate of the Goal node:
+175